Alex5902/SRS-Japanese-Flashcard-Website/README.md

 </table>

 ## Challenges
-- **Deployment Issues**: Currently, the site faces issues with cookies not being sent properly when deployed on Render.
-This is under investigation, and I am actively researching solutions such as alternative cookie handling or session management methods.
+- **Deployment Issues**: At the start, the site faced issues with cookies not being sent properly when deployed on Render.
+After thorough investigation, it was discovered that Render used a reverse-proxy and Express was not trusting it and thus this was fixed.